Silent Star: Content

 While she provides no information that wasn't already known about these scandals, she does recount her feelings about the events at the time.

 The book also spends some time constructing and tour of her dollhouse for charity before the Second World War.
 The dollhouse is currently on display at the Museum of Science and Industry in Chicago.

+Publication

 Silent Star was published by Doubleday & Company in 1968.
-The book 262 pages with many photographs and is currently out of print.
+The book has 262 pages with many photographs and is currently out of print.